CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 Enabling automatic VM guest patching for your Azure VMs helps ease update management by safely and automatically patching virtual machines to maintain security compliance.

- - Patches categorised as Critical or Security are downloaded and installed on the VM automatically.
+ - Patches categorized as Critical or Security are downloaded and installed on the VM automatically.
  - Azure oversees patch orchestration, and availability-first principles are used to apply patches.
  - Patches are installed during off-peak times in the time zone of the VM.
  - Patching failures are tracked by monitoring virtual machine health, as defined by platform health signals.